Citrix Profile Management Settings

 Enable OneDrive container.
 If enabled, Profile Management roams OneDrive folders with users by storing the folders on a VHDX disk.
 The disk is attached during logons and detached during logoffs.

 Replicate user stores.
-If enabled, Profile Management replicates a user store to multiple paths on each logon and logoff, in addition to the path that the Set path to user store option specifies.
-To synchronize to the user stores files and folders modified during a session, enable active write back.
+If enabled, Profile Management replicates a user store to multiple paths on each logoff, in addition to the path that the Set path to user store option specifies.
+To synchronize to the user stores files and folders modified during a session, enable active write-back.
 Enabling the option can increase system I/O and might prolong logoffs.
-Currently, this feature does not support full container solutions.

 Enable credential-based access to user store.
 If disabled, Profile Management impersonates the current user to access user stores.
 Thus, make sure that the current user can directly access the user stores.
 If enabled, Profile Management accesses the user stores on behalf of the user through the connections configured for relevant services in Advanced Settings > File Shares > SMB shares.
 (When needed, Profile Management accesses the selected SMB shares that host the user stores.)
 Enabling this setting lets you put user stores in file shares (for example, Azure Files) that the current user has no permission to access.
 When using this option, consider the following: